 Lifecycle of Food Analysis Workshop

-Now you have the dates firmly saved, it’s time to let you know a bit more about what you can expect from the Workshop.
+Now you have the dates firmly saved, it’s time to let you know a bit more about what you can expect from this Food Analysis Event.
 Most of the speakers are now confirmed and we’ll be revealing a final agenda in the coming weeks.
 In the meantime, these are the topics that we’ll be covering.

 We’ll take a broad ‘farm to fork’ structure to look at the analytical techniques at the production, process and consumption stages of the consumer goods journey.